 But what about the ketosis part?
 After all, that is what makes the ketogenic diet unique, right?

-The idea is that in a state of ketosis the body may promote more rapid weight loss by actively burning fat for fuel.
+The idea is that in a state of ketosis, the body may promote more rapid weight loss by actively burning fat for fuel.

 But one thing the past has taught us is that the human body is beyond complicated - and theories often don’t work out the way even the highest level experts predict when they’re objectively applied to and studied in people.
 This is exactly why you may hear so many health professionals so frequently refer to and debate studies.
-And this is exactly why basing our professional recommendations and decisions on the best quality studies we have - a practice referred to as Evidence Based Medicine and Nutrition - is so important.
+And this is exactly why basing our professional recommendations and decisions on the best quality studies we have - a practice referred to as Evidence-Based Medicine and Nutrition - is so important.

 A larger study is currently being performed by Harvard utilizing Trifecta food to evaluate if ketosis is key to weight loss (6).

-An effective keto diet can lead to many positive results - although it depends what results you’re looking for to determine if this diet is right for you.
+An effective keto diet can lead to many positive results - although it depends on what results you’re looking for to determine if this diet is right for you.

 However, it may not be ideal for individuals engaging in high levels of physical activity, such as athletes - or for people who are looking to build significant muscle.